 The Sharpull Terrier is not a dog for the first-time dog owner due to its stubborn nature and powerful build.
 An experienced dog owner is the best fit, but these can be good dogs for families with proper socialization.
 This is an active breed with high exercise needs, and these dogs may begin to exhibit behavioral problems without proper exercise.
 A balanced approach to training is necessary and it’s important to establish boundaries with your dog while it is still young, so it learns its place in the home.
 This will help your dog understand it isn’t the leader of the family and reduce the risk of your dog showing aggressive or dominant tendencies.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Sharpull Terrier come from?
+- What’s the Price of Sharpull Terrier Puppies?

-- What does the Sharpull Terrier look like
+- Temperament & Intelligence of the Sharpull Terrier